Appendix C — Python tutorial

 5

-Let’s now compute a more complicated math expression \((1+4)^2 - 3\), which is equivalent to the following Python expression:
+Let’s now compute a more complicated math expression \((1+4)^2 - 3\).
+The Python equivalent of this math expression is shown below.

 (1+4)**2 - 3